kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

 ### Getting the necessary Certificates ###

 As you have seen in the requirements, we need 2 certificates, 1 to authenticate Configuration Manager with Azure and one to identify our CMG on the internet (the public one).
 The public one, you can buy one from any of the online certificate authorities or you can generate one from your own PKI if you have it available.
-The management one can ofcorse also be bought but a self-signed is equally supported.
+The management one can ofcourse also be bought but a self-signed is equally supported.

-Although technically it is possible, it is very much not advised to use the same certificate for both needs !
+Although it is technically possible, it is very much not advised to use the same certificate for both needs !

 In my Lab, I have a two-tier PKI setup and I'll leverage that to generate the certificates I need.
 We need a certificate with an exportable private key that supports server authentication, so let's create that template first.
 Log on to your issuing Certificate authority and open the "Certificate Authority" snap-in from MMC.